 Two Staffordshire Redware & Creamware Satyr Mask Wall Pockets, c.1770, molded with a satyr head below a dolphin mask, 6 ½”.
 Restored chips to rim, cracks to back.
-Other repaired back & corner.
+Other repaired back, corner, mouth & nose.

 Whieldon-type Cow Creamer & Cover with Calf, c.1755-65, rectangular scalloped shaped base, 4¾“.
 Tail and horns restored